-Students take 120 credits per year composed of core and optional modules, which allows for students to design their own intellectual journey while maintaining a strong grasp of the fundamentals.
-Students must take a minimum of 360 credits in core Korean modules.
+Students take 120 credits per year composed of core and guided modules, which allows for students to design their own intellectual journey while maintaining a strong grasp of the fundamentals.

 In 2020 year 3 will be spent at SOAS.
 Students will take further language and history/culture modules.
 From 2021, the third year will be spent abroad at Korea University or Sogang University in Seoul, where they focus on intensive language training which is essential to any further study of the subject.